jekyll/jekyll/docs/_docs/installation/macos.md

 ruby -v
 ```

+if ruby -v not showing the current_version, try `source ~/.zshrc` or `source ~/.base_profile` to refresh your configuration based on your current environment.

 It should show {{ site.data.ruby.current_version_output }} or a newer version.

 Next, read that same external guide for important notes about